ember-cli/broccoli-asset-rev/README.md

   - `exclude` - Default: `[]` - An array of strings.
 If a filename contains any item in the exclude array, it will not be fingerprinted.
   - `replaceExtensions` - Default: `['html', 'css', 'js']` - The file types to replace source code with new checksum file names.
   - `prepend` - Default: `''` - A string to prepend to all of the assets.
 Useful for CDN urls like `https://subdomain.cloudfront.net/`
-  - `generateRailsManifest` - Default: none - If true, will generate a `manifest.json` to be used by Sprockets for the Rails Asset Pipeline
+  - `generateRailsManifest` - Default: none - If true, will generate a Sprockets compatible manifest JSON to be used for the Rails Asset Pipeline.
+  - `railsManifestPath` - Default `'assets/manifest-HASH.json'` - The path in the destination folder to store the Rails manifest.
+Only for the default value, HASH will be replace with the fingerprint of the file.
+  - `generateAssetMap` - Default none - If true, will generate a assets map to be used to lookup fingerprinted version.
+  - `assetMapPath` - Default `'assets/assetMap.json'` - The path in the destination folder to store the `assetMap.json` in.
   - `customHash` - Default: none - If set, overrides the md5 checksum calculation with the result of calling `customHash(buffer)`.
 If it is not a `function`, `customHash` is used as the hash value.

 ## Ember CLI addon usage